lrt81174/SooHou/README.md

-Spell any German numbers until 10 digits.
+Spell any German numbers until max. unsigned integer (10 digits).

+This project is a test of a working student role at a startup.